The inspiration for my current paintings comes from exploring movement, light, shadow, and color.

 Eager to leave the noise of NYC, we found an abandoned barn 50 miles north, on 3 acres, for $20,000.
 We spent the next couple of years living in the Airstream (which we moved into the barn) while renovating the barn for living and working space.
 After 6 years, we completed the living area as well as most of the building and grounds renovations.
 In following years, we added a second floor studio, additional studio space, rebuilt the stone walls, created gardens and renovated the other barns on the property.

-Thanks to the success of some of my projects, I was able to leave my business and go back to painting full time.
+Thanks to the success of some of my digital projects, I was able to leave my business and go back to painting full time.

 ArtSite